Lightstreamer/Lightstreamer-example-StockList-client-flash/README.md

-# Lightstreamer - Basic Stock-List Demo - Flash Client #
+# Lightstreamer - Stock-List Demos - Flash Clients #

 This project contains two examples of Flash application that employs the Flash/Flex JavaScript Bridge.